jafingerhut/clj-vectors/README.md

-There are also many tests in the [`core.rrb-vector`](https://github.com/clojure/core.rrb-vector) library that manipulate vectors sing Clojure functions, and it should be possible to take advantage of those tests to exercise other vector libraries using this repository.
+There are also many tests in the [`core.rrb-vector`](https://github.com/clojure/core.rrb-vector) library that manipulate vectors using Clojure functions, and it should be possible to take advantage of those tests to exercise other vector libraries using this repository.
+Some of the test code in the `core.rrb-vector` has already been adapted for use in this repository.

 ## Prerequisites

-Install into your local `$HOME/.m2` a modified version of the Paguro library.
-See comments of namespace clj-paguro-vector8 for why this was created.
+Install into your local `$HOME/.m2` modified versions of the Paguro and Bifurcan libraries.
+See comments of namespace clj-paguro-vector8 for why the modified version of the Paguro library was created.

 ```bash
 $ git clone https://github.com/jafingerhut/Paguro